arminshzd/pyWHAM/README.md

 All metadata-referenced trajectories (for WHAM or projection runs) may use relative paths; they are resolved against the directory that contains the metadata file, so you can keep each metadata bundle self-contained regardless of the working directory.
+If your trajectory files include a leading frame/index column, the reweighter automatically skips it and uses the next `dim_umbrella` columns, ignoring any extras.

 ## Bayesian reweighting into auxiliary CVs